ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 [7]: images/getting-started-with-tableau-public/compare-multiple-values.png

+### 7b.
+Adjust the chart to differentiate the "Institution Type"'s

+Look at the box labeled "Marks" to the left of your chart.

+Click on the little dots to the left of the blue Applicant Insitution Type dimension.

+Select "Color".
+What happens?

+What happens when you hover over the colors on the bars?

+What happens when you click on a bar?

+### 7c.
+The chart's legend

+Look in the upper right.
+Click on "Show Me" to get rid of all the visualization options.
+(Don't worry -- if you click on it again, they come back.).
+You should see the *legend* for your chart.

+What happens when you click on an item on that legend?

-## 8. Create a stacked bar chart
+## 8. Create a different stacked bar chart

-Now, let's switch to a stacked bar chart, so we can see the distinctions among institution types more clearly.
+Now, let's switch to another stacked bar chart, so we can see the distinctions among institution types more clearly.
+Go back to "Show Me" and display all the visualization types.
 You'll notice that as you hover over each segment, a tooltip gives you more information.

+Click on the vertical bar chart option.

 ![][8]

 [8]: images/getting-started-with-tableau-public/create-a-stacked-bar-chart.png

+What happens?
+How did your chart change?
+What are the stacks showing?

 ## 9. Give your chart a name